 USART, as implemented by microcontrollers such as the STM32 family, is a two-wire full duplex interface that uses 3.3 V or 5 V logic levels.
 The data lines are in the high logical level when idle.
-A frame, pictured in figure 7.1, starts by a start-bit (low level for the
+A frame, pictured in figure 7.1 starts by a start-bit (low level for the period of one bit) followed by n data bits (typically eight), an optional parity bit and a period of high level called a stop bit or stop bits, usually between one and two bits long.

-RS-232 uses the UART framing, but its logic levels are different: logical 1 is represented by negative voltages -3 to -25 V and logical 0 uses the same range, but positive.
+RS232 uses the UART framing, but its logic levels are different: logical 1 is represented by negative voltages -3 to -25 V and logical 0 uses the same range, but positive.
 To convert between RS232 levels and transistor-transistor logic (TTL) (5 V) levels, a level-shifting circuit such as the MAX232 can be used.
 In RS232, the two data lines (Rx and Tx) are accompanied by Ready To Send (RTS), Clear To Send (CTS), and Data Terminal Ready (DTR), which facilitate handshaking and hardware flow control.
 In practice, those additional signals are often unused or their function differs; for instance, Arduino boards (using a USB-serial converter) use the DTR line as a reset signal to automatically enter their bootloader for firmware flashing.